 - Inform us before you travel.
 If you plan on traveling out of town during the holiday season, please do not forget to contact our Call Center at 1.877.860.6928 and let us know.
 We will place a note on your card so the processor knows your spending pattern will be different from the norm.
 This will help reduce the possibility of declined transactions.

-- Sign up for Text or Email Alerts.
-Receive free, real-time alerts to your email or mobile phone to monitor account activity.
+- Sign up for Email Alerts.
+Receive free, real-time alerts to your email to monitor account activity.
 These alerts serve as an early warning system for potential fraudulent activity and help you better manage and track your spending.
-Learn how to sign up for alerts here.
+Sign-up for these alerts in our Online Banking system (Login and/or Enrollment in box above).

 - Use Digital Wallets.
-Now you can use your Scient Visa® credit and debit cards with Android Pay, Apple Pay, Samsung Pay, and Visa® Checkout.
-Your actual credit or debit card numbers are never shared with merchants or transmitted with payment.
+Now you can use your Scient Visa® debit card with Android Pay, Apple Pay, Samsung Pay, and Visa® Checkout.
+Your actual debit card numbers are never shared with merchants or transmitted with payment.
 In addition, paying with a Digital Wallet is private — the cashier never sees your name, card numbers, or security code.
 Download a digital wallet here.

 - Look for the “S”.
 Look for the “https” instead of “http” on the web address of the payment page before you enter a credit card number or other personal information.
 The “s” stands for a secure connection which reduces the chance of online scams.
 Also, do not use free, public Wi-Fi to enter your credit card or other financial account information.